algoquant/algoquant.github.io/README.md

 The command `jekyll serve` builds the static website files in the *\_site* sub-directory, and starts a web server running locally on your computer.
 You can view the website in your browser under the address:
 <a href="http://localhost:4000/" title="website on your computer" target="_blank"> http://localhost:4000/ </a>

-The command `bundle exec jekyll serve` runs the [*Ruby bundler*](http://bundler.io/){:target="_blank"} which builds the website using all the gems specified in the *Gemfile*, and manages all the software dependencies.
+The command `bundle exec jekyll serve` runs the <a href="http://bundler.io/" target="_blank"> *Ruby bundler* </a> which builds the website using all the gems specified in the *Gemfile*, and manages all the software dependencies.
 The command `bundle exec jekyll serve --trace --verbose` provides extra information about the build process.

-Once you're satisfied with the website build on your computer, you can then upload it to GitHub by following these instructions: [GitHub instructions](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/)
+Once you're satisfied with the website build on your computer, you can then upload it to GitHub by following these instructions: <a href="https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/" target="_blank"> *GitHub* instructions </a>

 ### Adding Disqus comments, Sharing on LinkedIn